zkoss/zkdoc/zk_component_ref/Grid.md

 ## Ungroup Column Menu

-When the user groups the content of the grid, the column's menu will show an ungroup icon for user to reset the group.
+When the user groups the content of the grid, the column's menu will show an ungroup icon for user to reset the group. {% include ZK EE %} {% include versionSince\| 6.5.0 %}

 <figure>
 <img src="_ZKComRef_Grid_Columns_Menu_Ungroup.PNG"